kubeedge/website/docs/setup/install-with-keadm.md

 #### keadm join

-`keadm join` installs Edgecore.
+`keadm join` installs EdgeCore.
 It also provides a flag  to set a specific version.
 It pulls the image [kubeedge/installation-package](https://hub.docker.com/r/kubeedge/installation-package) from Docker Hub, copies the `edgecore` binary from container to the hostpath, and then starts `edgecore` as a system service.

 Example: